esperantgada/Chap-With-Me-app/README.md

 This app is a small chat app that allows user to share messages between themselves or communicate.
 It uses the following technologies:

-#Firebase Authentication
+-Firebase Authentication
-#Firebase RealTime Database
+-Firebase RealTime Database
-#Kotlin
+-Kotlin
-#RecyclerView pattern
+-RecyclerView pattern
-#View binding class
+-View binding class

 The [Firebase authentication] is used to handle user logging and signing up.
 The [RealTime Database] is used to save the messages.